Anxiety Treatment South Africa

 This is a common, long-term condition that causes persistent and excessive worry about a wide range of different activities and events in our daily lives.
 As soon as one anxious thought is resolved, another will appear about a different issue.
-We have no control over these thoughts and they begin to negatively affect our daily life, interfering with work, travel, relationships and other daily functions.
+We have no control over these thoughts, and they begin to negatively affect our daily life, interfering with work, travel, relationships and other daily functions.
 We will have ongoing physical symptoms, such as muscle tension, fatigue and problems sleeping.
 It is common to have other conditions alongside GAD, including other anxiety disorders and depression.

 Social anxiety disorder

-Also known as social phobia, social anxiety disorder is when we have intense feelings of fear and dread about social situations or public performance.
+Also known as social phobia, social anxiety disorder is when we have intense feelings of fear and dread about social situations or public performances.
 We worry about being embarrassed, rejected, humiliated or ridiculed in social interactions.
 The feelings can arise before, during or after the event and last for up to six months.
 We will try to avoid certain situations, for example:

 - meeting new people

-- speaking in public, or in front of groups of people
+- speaking in public or in front of groups of people

 - attending parties